-- 7.1.1 A participant's greenhouse gas and energy data, as presented in their CERT report, is calculated in accordance with the participant's nominated reporting boundary and reporting year. - 7.1.2 A participant may nominate one of the following reporting boundaries: - a) Operational control based reporting, or - b) Equity share reporting. - 7.1.3 A participant may nominate one of the following reporting periods: - a) Calendar year reporting,30 or - b) Financial year reporting. - 7.1.4 If the participant does not nominate a reporting boundary or reporting year, operational control and financial year reporting (in line with reporting under the NGER scheme) are assumed by default. - 7.1.5 If a participant nominates financial year reporting, the: - a) 'RPP' is adjusted to be the average of the RPP for the two calendar years over which the given financial year falls - b) 'EITEs electricity consumption' (see section 5.3.9) is adjusted to be the average of the EITE exemption certificates provided for facilities within the participant's reporting boundary, for the two calendar years over which the given financial year falls. - 7.1.6 For participants nominating equity share or calendar year reporting, a participant may nominate one of the following methodologies for calculating their Australian net emissions and renewable electricity percentage: - a) reporting data that has received independent assurance (see section 7.2) - b) adjusting NGER data using a multipliers (see section 7.3 and 7.4)
+- 7.1.1 A participant's greenhouse gas and energy data, as presented in their CERT report, is calculated in accordance with the participant's nominated reporting boundary and reporting year. - 7.1.2 A participant may nominate one of the following reporting boundaries: - a) control-based reporting - b) share reporting. - 7.1.3 A participant may nominate one of the following reporting periods: - a) calendar year reporting45 - b) financial year reporting. - 7.1.4 If the participant does not nominate a reporting boundary or reporting year, operational control-based and financial year reporting (in line with reporting under the NGER scheme) are assumed by default. - 7.1.5 If a participant nominates financial year reporting, the: - a) 'RPP' is adjusted to be the average of the RPP for the two calendar years over which the given financial year falls - b) 'EITEs electricity consumption' (see section 5.3.9) is adjusted to be the average of the EITE exemption certificates provided for facilities within the participant's reporting boundary, for the two calendar years over which the given financial year falls. - 7.1.6 For participants nominating equity share or calendar year reporting, a participant may nominate one of the following methodologies for calculating their Australian net emissions and renewable electricity percentage: - a) reporting data that has received independent assurance (see section 7.2) - b) adjusting NGER data using a multipliers (see section 7.3 and 7.4).